NewCodeByte/chatbot-ai-free-models/README.md

-# PHP SQLite Chatbot with Admin Panel
+# AI Chatbot with Admin Panel for Any Website

-A self-hostable PHP chatbot application that uses SQLite for data storage and integrates with OpenRouter.ai for AI-powered responses.
-It includes a comprehensive admin panel for configuration, message management, styling, and more.
+A self-hosted AI chatbot for any website.
+Includes a full admin panel to manage appearance, messages, behavior, and AI settings.
+Lightweight and easy to install — runs on PHP with SQLite.

 ## Features